The State of Humanitarian Professions

 - a study based on more than 90 key informants interviews in the 24 professional areas identified;

 - a survey of active humanitarian practitioners (750 responses);

 - and to complement the information gathered, 11 workshops around the world (France, Switzerland, Senegal, Sierra Leone, UK, Bangladesh, Uganda, Burkina Faso, USA, Colombia) to ensure that the study captured inputs and insights from the field, from different geographical areas and different types of humanitarian contexts.

-We will be will be pleased to share and discuss with you the results of this reference study at this international conference on November 17th in Geneva.
+We will be will be pleased to share and discuss with you the results of this reference study at this online international conference on November 17th.
 We are also considering enriching this study by sharing at the conference the lessons learnt from the Covid-19 crisis and their impact on humanitarian professions.